GrantRuffner16301/GrantRuffner/Asteroid_JavaScript/README.md

 ---

 ## 📝 Development Story

-This project started on a early rainy morning in Oil City as an experiment in re-optimizing classic game controls for modern hardware.
-The goal was to take a 40-year-old game loop and make it feel "snappy" on a modern MacBook Air.
-I finished the whole thing at late into the night.
-It was a little after midnight when i started pushing it to GitHub up.
-Enjoy.
+This project started on an early rainy morning in Oil City as an experiment in re-optimizing classic game controls for modern hardware.
+The focus was on precision and "feel."
+I spent hours tuning the friction and thrust variables to ensure the ship didn't just move, but glided.

+The addition of the Power-Up system was the biggest challenge.
+It was an exercise in managing complex object states and collision physics.
+Ensuring that even when the screen is full of debris, the floating upgrades responded realistically to asteroid collisions (the "Bumping" logic) while maintaining a locked 60FPS.
+I specifically overhauled the control layout to a `V`/`R`/`F` and Right/Left key cluster to provide a more ergonomic experience for modern laptop players, reducing hand strain during high-level play.

 ---